skip to content

 December 4, 2006.
 I thoroughly enjoyed going over your various Christmas Lists.
 But, your list Horny Holidays raised a question I couldn't find an answer to.
 Has Ben Light's 1936 recording "Christmas Balls" ever been released on anything other than an old 78?
 I've never been able to find it anywhere - and I've been looking for years. - Bob Duncan

 Randy Responds.
 Glad you asked.
-I hadn't looked in awhile, and I've got good news and bad news.
+I hadn't looked in a while, and I've got good news and bad news.
 The good news is, this rare, naughty nugget has finally been reissued.
 The bad news?
 It's only available as an MP3 download.
 "Christmas Balls" is included on Radio & Recording Rarities Vol. 1 (2006), the first of a lengthy series of "albums" (i.e. groups of MP3 files) compiled by Lowlights Publishing.

 November 8, 2006.
 You have a great site - keep up the good work!
 Have you heard, or have an opinion about, the Saturday Night Live parody from last year called "Christmastime For The Jews"?
 The song was in the style of Phil Spector and sung (really) by Darlene Love.
 It accompanied a black-and-white 'Claymation' video by Robert Smigel.
 In my opinion, it was one of the best things SNL did last year. - Justin Barrientos (Winona, Minnesota)